One Piece: Heroines

 One Piece: Heroines is a Japanese light novel series written by Jun Esaka and illustrated by Sayaka Suwa.
 It began publication under Shueisha's Jump J-Books imprint in June 2021.
 The series is a female-centric spin-off of the One Piece manga series by Eiichiro Oda.
-An anime adaptation has been announced.
+An anime television special adaptation of the first chapter premiered on July 5, 2026.

+Synopsis

+One Piece: Heroines is a collection of stand-alone short stories set in the One Piece universe that spotlight various female characters outside the main narrative.
+Nami participates in a fashion show that impacts her perspective on style, Robin assists Koala and Sabo in deciphering an ancient tablet, Princess Vivi becomes involved in an incident surrounding an unsolicited love letter, and Perona, Zoro, and Mihawk contend over a bottle of wine.
+Each vignette focuses on the respective heroine's minor adventure or interaction, drawing on character traits established in the original series.

 Media

 Light novel

 Written by Jun Esaka and illustrated by Sayaka Suwa, One Piece: Heroines began publication under Shueisha's Jump J-Books light novel imprint on June 4, 2021.
 Two volumes have been released as of March 4, 2024.

-In May 2024, Viz Media announced that they had licensed the series and would release the first volume in Q2 2025.
+In May 2024, Viz Media announced that they had licensed the series and released the first volume on April 22, 2025.